 - Mindfulness and meditation instruction

 - Social work licensure supervision

 - Speaking engagements

 Online therapy is a convenient, confidential, and transformative way to begin living the life you have always wanted.
 My hope is that our work together can reignite those things that bring you the most joy and life.
 Often this process involves working through the impact of loss, pain, trauma, and various forms of oppression in a safe and supportive therapeutic relationship.

 I currently work with individual clients who are 18 and older, and I specialize in the following areas:

 - Grief and Loss

 I absolutely love working with people from all backgrounds and cultures.
 This passion for people drew me to the social work profession at an early age.
 In my life, social work provides the perfect avenue to affect positive change in the lives of individuals and in our world.
 I hold a Doctorate in Social Work (PhD) from Washington University in St. Louis and a Masters in Social Work (MSW) from New York University.
-I am also a Licensed Clinical Social Worker (LCSW) and have over 10 years of clinical experience.
+I am also a Licensed Clinical Social Worker (LCSW) in the states of Missouri and Tennessee, and I have over 12 years of clinical experience.